eBay/restcommander/README.md

 ####Problem Statement:

-Design and implement a user friendly and generic HTTP client able to conduct efficient REST calls to a large amount of servers in parallel with uniform or server-specific requests and aggregated response analysis.
+Design and implement a user friendly and generic HTTP client able to conduct efficient HTTP calls to a large amount of servers in parallel with uniform or server-specific requests and aggregated response analysis.

 ####Impact